Reliable Cellular Automata with Self-Organization: Hierarchy

-The generalized cellular automaton actually needed will be called a \df{robust medium}.
+The generalized cellular automaton introduced this way will be called a \df{robust medium}.
 The generalization of the notion of the medium does not weaken the original theorem: the fault-tolerant cellular automaton that we eventually build is a cellular automaton in the old sense.
-The more general media are only needed to make rules for all the structures that arise in simulations by a random process.
+The more general media are only needed to reason about structures that arise in simulations by a random process.